DKMitt/New-York-Times-ReactJS/README.md

 ### Table of Contents

-  -  New York Times News Scraper using React.js Description
+  -  New York Times News Articles using React.js Description
   -  Features to have
   -  Features to create if time or for future uses
   -  Technologies used